-Afterwards I drove dad back to Cobram.
-He had a few beers and became chirpy again, reeling off stories about his father that I’d never heard before.
+Afterwards, I drove dad back to Cobram.
+He had a few beers and became chirpy again, reeling off stories about his father that I’d ever heard before.
 Several times he thanked me for driving him home.
 I shook my head and told him, in no uncertain terms, that it was the least I could do.
 I could have done it a thousand times over and still felt indebted to him.

 Fast forward a few days and we were hauling Pop’s weight out of the church and into the back of the hearse.
 There were six of us: four of my cousins and my father and I. We were up front, straining with the emotion and the weight.

-At the gravesite the bugle man played “The Last Post”.
+At the gravesite, the bugle man played “The Last Post”.
 I had my arm around Nan.
 She rested her tired, sad head on my shoulder.

 Being a pallbearer was one my proudest moments: being shoulder to shoulder with my dad and playing an important part in my grandfather’s farewell.